js1972/sap-cap-devcontainer/README.md

 Essentially the wdio test framework is just delegating to existing sapui5 tests.

-Now with `cds w` running in one terminal you can use `npn run test` to execute your SAPUI5 tests.
+Now with `cds w` running in one terminal you can use `npm run test` to execute your SAPUI5 tests.

 ## npm scripts
 Setup some handy npm scripts for testing.
 Here is an example (note the use of the `concurrently` package to allow for the running of `cds serve` and the wdio tests at the same time: